swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

     toByteOffset offset: Int = 0,
     as type: T.Type,
     _ byteOrder: ByteOrder
   )

+  /// Stores a value's bytes repeatedly into this span's memory.
+  ///
+  /// There must be at least `count * MemoryLayout<T>.stride` bytes
+  /// available in the span.
+  ///
+  /// - Parameters:
+  ///   - repeatedValue: The value to store as raw bytes.
+  ///   - count: The number of copies of `value` to append to this span.
+  ///   - type: The type of the instance to create. mutating func storeBytes<T>(
+    repeating repeatedValue: T, count: Int, as type: T.Type )

   /// Returns a value constructed from the raw memory at the specified offset.